 Don’t you love a soup that eats like a meal?
 And this is the type of dish that will just get better and better.
 So leftovers will be amazing!!!!!

 One tip… don’t add the pasta to the soup.
-Keep it separate and add it to the bottom of the bowl and pour the soup over it.
-Then it will not get soggy.
+Make it according to the directions on the box and keep it separate.
+When you are ready to eat the soup add the cold pasta to the bottom of the bowl and pour the soup over it.
+Then it will not get soggy and the soup will warm up the pasta.
 My Nani taught me that!

 This gorgeous recipe comes from Chris at The Cafe Sucre Farine.